Article updated: September 15, 2023

 One way to make sure your teams are publishing content that’s compliant and on-brand is through the use of content libraries.
 Give each team access to its own library, filled with approved templates, media assets, and ready-to-publish content.
 To learn more, see Manage your content library.

 Amplify is Hootsuite’s brand advocacy and social selling app.
 It lets your content admins push a steady stream of pre-approved, curated content to the app.
 From there, advisors can share the content to their own social accounts.
 Amplify extends your organization’s reach while you keep control over the content your employees are sharing.
 Employees can share company posts from the Hootsuite web app or the Amplify mobile app.
-To learn more about Amplify, see Get started with Amplify for admins.
+Learn more about Amplify.

 You can segment employees into groups to share different types of content as appropriate.
 Advisors can also suggest content to the admins as they learn what resonates most with their audience.
 To help you source enough relevant content for your Amplify program, you can automate content discovery with Curate by UpContent.
 This integration curates trending articles that match your unique content strategy criteria.
 It also checks articles against your Proofpoint policies to ensure their compliance.